JHL-HUST/PMMM/README.md

 # PMMM

-We provide code for the Paper Differentiable meta multigraph search with partial message propagation on heterogeneous information networks:
+We provide code for the Paper:

 **[Differentiable Meta Multigraph Search with Partial Message Propagation on Heterogeneous Information Networks ][1]**\
 Chao Li, Hao Xu, Kun He\